 Id. at 310-11.
 Cf. note 211 supra, wherein Lord Herries was not in service of any state at war with England but nevertheless was found to be an enemy of England.

-216 1 VATTEL, supra note 3, at 144.
-See also 1 VATTEL, supra note 3, at 140 ("a sovereign has a right to treat as enemies those who endeavor to interfere, otherwise than by their good offices, in his domestic affairs").
+^{216 1} VATTEL, supra note 3, at 144.
+See also id. at 140 ("a sovereign has a right to treat as enemies those who endeavor to interfere, otherwise than by their good offices, in his domestic affairs").

-Cite Only As "Draft" 2023-11-24 observed by all orders of people throughout the whole extent of the state.217
+not confined to regulating the conduct of the citizens among themselves; but they determine what ought to be observed by all orders of people throughout the whole extent of the state.217